a) Fibres are like tiny, flexible threads that can be found in different materials. They can be really thin and are important for making fabrics.

 Stage 3: Cocoon Formation

 a) When the caterpillar is fully grown, it begins the process of cocoon formation.
-It secretes a silk fibre made of proteins through a pair of specialized glands called spinnerets located near its mouth.
+It secretes a silk fibre made of proteins through a pair of specialised glands called spinnerets located near its mouth.

 b) The caterpillar uses its head to swing in a figure-eight motion while producing this silk fibre.
 The silk fibre is initially in a liquid state but hardens upon exposure to air.